delaneyj/grug/docs/guide/features.md

 Entry ---> A ---> C
 ```

-Vite automatically rewrites code-split dynamic import calls with a preload step so that when `A` is requested, `C` is fetched **in parallel**:
+grug automatically rewrites code-split dynamic import calls with a preload step so that when `A` is requested, `C` is fetched **in parallel**:

 ```
 Entry ---> (A + C)
 ```

-It is possible for `C` to have further imports, which will result in even more roundtrips in the un-optimized scenario.
-Vite's optimization will trace all the direct imports to completely eliminate the roundtrips regardless of import depth.
+It is possible for `C` to have further imports, which will result in even more roundtrips in the un-optimized scenario. grug's optimization will trace all the direct imports to completely eliminate the roundtrips regardless of import depth.